robinlant/personal-accounting-system/README.md

-__"Personal Accounting"__ system that was made as a Course Work, Maksym Tarasovets
+Personal Accounting system developed as Course Work for the 6th semester `(Sep23-Jan24)` by Maksym Tarasovets.